 Some Bouquets for Gustave Courbet

-To understand this drawing one has to know what happened to Corbet between 1871 and his death in 1877.
-He was accused, falsely, of masterminding the destruction fo the Vendome monument, which was created to glorify Napoleon’s war campaigns.
+To understand this drawing one has to know what happened to Courbet between 1871 and his death in 1877.
+He was accused, falsely, of masterminding the destruction of the Vendome monument, which was created to glorify Napoleon’s war campaigns.
 He was not even hired by the Commune yet, a left wing government that was briefly set up after the Franco Prussian war.
 There was a meeting in which the monument was slated for destruction by the Commune.
 Courbet was not involved with that.
 All he wanted to do was “unrivet” the monument and remove it to a museum.
-There are letters form this time that show that Courbet wanted to put the bronzes on the monument in a museum, not destroy them.
+There are letters from this time that show that Courbet wanted to put the bronzes on the monument in a museum, not destroy them.
 His letters were not listened to.
 He was wrongly put in prison and fined by the successor Napoleonic government.
-Not satisfied with this the government decided to persecute him further and they destroyed his life and forced him into exile and then took all his art work, ruined his family and harassed him legally until he died of overwrought nerves and drinking.
+It was clear they wished to scapegoat him for political reasons.
+Not satisfied with his many written protests, the government decided to persecute him further and they destroyed his life and forced him into exile and then took all his art work, ruined his family and harassed him legally until he died of overwrought nerves and drinking.
 Jules Castagnary, Courbet’s friend, says that they killed him, and there appears to be truth to that.
-I offer some flowers to him form his own work, hoping someday to see him exonerated for the harm that was done to him.
+I offer some flowers to him from his own work, hoping someday to see him exonerated for the harm that was done to him.

 Formerly called the Wedding or the Bride, heavily over painted by an unknown hand.
 The botched changes to the work look like this today.
 One can see that the meaning of the work has been destroyed.
 The composition no longer works.
 It is clumsy and false.

 My version is loosely based on this x ray from 1929.
 A chair leg is visible to the left of the figure.
-I think I see the attendants hand on the arm on the dead woman’s left side. but I am not sure.woman’s left.
-The painter who added things seems to have put her in a read chair, but if that is a chair leg then what one sees behind the chair leg is actually the attendant’s dress, possibly reddish brown.
+I think I see the attendants hand on the arm on the dead woman’s left side. but I am not sure.
+The painter who added things seems to have put her in a red chair, but if that is a chair leg then what one sees behind the chair leg is actually the attendant’s dress, possibly reddish brown.